 Our value chain

 Fresenius has an international distribution network and operates more than 90 production facilities.
 The largest of these are located in the United States, in China, Germany, Japan and Sweden.
-In the Fresenius Group, all purchasing processes are controlled by central coordination points in the business segments.
+In the Fresenius Group, all purchasing processes are coordinated centrally within each business segment.
 Competence teams bundle the needs, conclude framework contracts, and continuously monitor current market and price trends.
-In addition, they coordinate global procurement for individual production sites or clinics and initiate quality and safety controls for raw materials and procurement goods (see Supply Chain).
-Supply reliability and quality of care play an important role in an environment characterized by ongoing cost-saving efforts by health care providers and by price pressure in the markets.
-We therefore constantly optimize our purchasing processes, standardize procurement materials, identify new sources of supply, and negotiate the best possible price deals.
+In addition, they coordinate the global procurement for individual production sites or clinics and initiate quality and safety controls for raw materials and procurement goods (see Supply Chain).
+Supply reliability and quality of care play an important role in an environment characterized by ongoing cost-containment pressure from health insurers and price pressure in the markets.
+We therefore constantly optimize our purchasing processes, standardize procurement materials, identify new sources of supply, and negotiate the best possible prices.
 Maintaining high flexibility while at the same time meeting our strict quality and safety standards is crucial.
-A broad portfolio of suppliers reduces potential procurement or raw material shortages in both the product and service business (see Procurement management).
+A broad portfolio of suppliers reduces potential procurement or raw material shortages in both, the product and service business (see Procurement management).

 Our sustainability organization